+The Company has experienced significant and steady growth over the last decade.
 The Company's organic growth initiatives coupled with its international acquisitions over the last number of years can place a strain on a number of aspects of its operating platform including human infrastructure, operational capacity and information systems.
 The Company's ability to continually adapt and augment all aspects of its operational platform is critical to realizing its long-term growth strategy.
 Another key aspect to the Company's growth strategy includes increased development of the Company's presence in emerging markets that could create exposure to unstable political conditions, economic volatility and social challenges.
 If the Company cannot adjust to its anticipated growth, results of operations may be materially adversely affected.